-In the past decade, issues confronting local government have become more complex.
-As public officials and employees pursue new and creative approaches to difficult public policy questions, the need to effectively navigate ethical considerations of those choices and ensure accountability for governmental decisions has only increased.
+In the past decade, issues confronting local government have become more complex and as public officials and employees pursue new and creative approaches to difficult public policy questions.
 Over this same period, the policy and political landscape for agencies that administer and enforce campaign finance, governmental ethics, lobbying regulation, and transparency laws have also continued to change.

-In San Francisco, in just the past five years, three City and County Civil Grand Jury Reports2 were issued focusing on the Ethics Commission's own role and responsibilities, with each report raising a series of important questions about how the Commission should most effectively pursue its voters' mandate for meaningful transparency and accountability in City and County government.
+In San Francisco, in just the past five years, three City and County Civil Grand Jury Reports2 were issued that focus on the Ethics Commission's own role and responsibilities, with each report raising a series of important questions about how the Commission should most effectively pursue its voters' mandate for meaningful transparency and accountability in City and County government.
 Against this fluid and evolving backdrop, however, in the past decade the Ethics Commission's annual operating budget and staffing have remained relatively level, as Chart 1 below illustrates.